 Sleep apnea can negatively impact your oral and overall health.
 In addition to causing poor sleep quality, sleep apnea has been linked to an increased risk for stroke, heart attack, diabetes, depression, and driving accidents.

 Sleep apnea is often difficult to tell apart from a normal sleep pattern.
 The most common symptom is loud and disruptive snoring.
 However, snoring isn’t a direct symptom of sleep apnea.
 Instead, snoring is something that occurs as a result of sleep apnea.
 People who are experiencing sleep apnea are often unable to breathe normally throughout the night.
 This can result in loud snoring, choking, or gasping for air.

 In addition to snoring, people who suffer from sleep apnea often experience daytime sleepiness, fatigue, and headaches.

 How is Sleep Apnea Diagnosed?

-If you suspect that you have sleep apnea, visit us for an evaluation.
-We will ask you about your medical history and perform a physical examination.
-We may order additional tests to diagnose sleep apnea, including:
+If you suspect that you have sleep apnea, visit a sleep specialist for an evaluation.
+They will ask you about your medical history and perform a physical examination.
+They may order additional tests to diagnose sleep apnea, including: